How to Prepare a Healthy Homemade Diet for Your Rat

-This is homemade diet, is formulated using regular items you can find at a grocery store.
-The measurements in the below recipe is approximated, and can be altered to fit your needs.
+This homemade diet is formulated using regular items you can find at a grocery store.
+The measurements in the below recipe are approximated and can be altered to fit your needs.
 The bellow measurements are for larger groups of rats.

 - Mix everything together in a huge bowl

 - Store in an airtight container in a cool, dry place.